 // TODO(TASK-123): Replace with pooled object for performance

-• Use XML summary tags for all public types (classes, structs, enums, interfaces) and their methods
+• Use XML summary tags for all public types (classes, structs, enums, interfaces) and public methods

 • Prefer [Tooltip] over code comments for fields exposed in the Inspector